JoshMcKin/connection_manager/README.md

       build_connection_class: true

 In the above database.yml the Master databases are listed as "development" and "user_data_development".
-Replication databases are defined as normally connections and are added to the 'replications:' option for their master.
+Replication databases are defined as normally connections and are added to the `replication_connections` for their master.

 ## Building Connection Classes

 ### Manually
-ConnectionManager provides establish_managed_connection for build connection classes and connection to multiple databases.
+ConnectionManager provides `establish_managed_connection` for build connection classes and connection to multiple databases.
+The `establish_managed_connection method`, runs `establish_connection` with the supplied database.yml key, sets `abstract_class` to true.

     class MySlaveConnection < ActiveRecord::Base
       establish_managed_connection("slave_1_#{Rails.env}")